-They piled me with questions about renting a car inThailand.
-Decided to make a series of articles to tell the most complete about the lease.
-Experience is already enough: I rented in Bangkok, Phuket, Samui, Hua Hin, in Chiang Mai.
-Moreover, he took the car, both daily and monthly, took from trusted network companies and private traders.
-If you are interested in information on bikes, then read about scooter rental in thailand.
+Inundated me with questions about renting a car in Thailand.
+I decided to make a series of articles to tell the fullest about the rental.
+I have already had enough experience: I rented in Bangkok, Phuket, Koh Samui, Hua Hin, Chiang Mai.
+Moreover, he took a car, both daily and monthly, he took it from trusted network companies and private traders.
+If you are interested in information on bikes, then read about scooter rental in Thailand.

 The content of the article

-- 1 Brief instruction
+- one Brief instruction

 - 2 Where to rent a car in Thailand

 - 3 Full instructions on how to book a car

 The bottom line for those who don't have time to read.

 You should always take daily rent from international network companies so as not to have problems.
 Everything is clear and debugged with them, cars with low mileage, and the prices are the same as elsewhere.
 It just makes no sense to hemorrhage and look for private traders and local distributors.
 Booked online, picked up at the airport and travel!

 Also, international distributors give the opportunity to rent a car in another city.
 My last trip to Phuket-Ko Lanta-Krabi was just like that.
 I took it in Phuket, gave it to Krabi.
 A very cool trip turned out.